filippodaniotti/TACV-DA-project/README.md

 In the end a very brief summary is:
 - Merging DA techniques may not always result in the expected perfomances of the single approaches
-- Overlaying DA techniques may result in overly complicated architectures.
+- Overlaying DA techniques may result in overly complicated architectures
 - More often than not DA techniques need dataset and model specific tuning, making transferability not trivial
 - Not all DA techniques may be applied to every dataset.
 In particular a preemptive dataset analysis to choose the best suited DA technique for the dataset can increase the results significantly